 This program is where you’ll start when making a new project, and you’ll use it throughout development as your game grows.

-Glue is a visual tool, which means you won’t be writing any code when working in Glue.
+Glue is a visual tool, which means you won’t be writing any code directly in Glue.
 However, Glue is a programmer-friendly environment.
 Everything you do in Glue results in generated code.
 This makes your game easy to debug and keeps your program as efficient as possible.
 You still have the full power of C# and Visual Studio to write and debug code.

 Glue does a lot of the setup and keeps your project structured using the best patterns, but gives you all of the freedom you’d expect from a code-based game engine.